-The Effect of Mandatory Financial Statement Disclosures on Tax Reporting and Collections: The Case of FIN 48 and Multistate Tax Avoidance
+The Effect of Mandatory Financial Statement Disclosures of Tax Uncertainty on Tax Reporting and Collections: The Case of FIN 48 and Multistate Tax Avoidance

 This study investigates the effect of accounting measurement and disclosure requirements on multistate income tax avoidance.
-The accounting standards contained in Financial Interpretation 48 (FIN 48) require firms to record and disclose liabilities for uncertain income tax benefits based on a more-likely-than-not merit threshold of each tax position, assuming tax authorities have full information.
-Theoretical work and initial practitioner claims suggested the accounting standards would increase reported tax expense and tax payments.
 The proliferation of sophisticated state tax planning techniques combined with the complexity of varying state tax regimes make multistate taxation an area rampant with uncertainty.
-Consistent with this, we find that state taxes contribute substantially to reserves for uncertain tax positions.
-We further find that both firm-level state income tax expense and aggregate state-level income tax collections increased surrounding adoption of FIN48, providing first-time evidence of the association between mandatory financial reporting disclosures and tax compliance behavior.
+The accounting standards contained in FASB Interpretation No. 48 (FIN 48) require firms to record and disclose liabilities for uncertain income tax benefits based on a more-likely-than-not merit threshold of each tax position, assuming tax authorities have full information.
+Theoretical work and initial practitioner claims suggested that the accounting standards would increase reported tax expense and tax payments.
+Consistent with this, we find that both firm-level state income tax expense and aggregate state-level income tax collections increased surrounding adoption of FIN 48, providing evidence of the association between mandatory financial reporting disclosures and tax compliance behavior.

-Keywords: state taxation, tax reserves, tax avoidance, uncertain tax benefits, ASC 740-10, FIN 48
+Keywords: state taxation, tax reserves, tax avoidance, ASC 740-10, FIN 48, uncertain tax benefits

 JEL Classification: H25, H26, M41